 • Know your group.
 Someone in each group needs to have leadership, route finding, avalanche awareness, and first aid skills.

-• There is no snowmobile access to Francie’s Cabin or Janet’s Cabin.
+• There is no snowmobile access to Francie’s Cabin, Janet’s Cabin, or Sisters Cabin.
 Be aware of the winter travel restrictions in place by reviewing the Travel Management Implementation Website.

 • Research the hut(s) you plan to visit, including the route in (and out, if different), surrounding terrain, amenities provided.

 • Bring your confirmation letter with you to the hut.
 You need the combination to get in and in case any question arises, it proves you’re supposed to be there on that day.

 • Review “Hut Etiquette 101” to be prepared to be a good hut co-habitant.